-1. TLMs attract the attention/interest of students: TLMs can provide something new for students to see and touch.
+TLMs attract the attention/interest of pupils: TLMs can provide something new for pupils to see and touch.
 TLMs can make the classroom lively and active, and can add variety and excitement to a subject.
-Students will learn better when they are motivated and interested.
+Pupils will learn better when they are motivated and interested.

-- 2. TLMs clarify abstract ideas: Tutors can clarify abstract or conceptual subject matter more easily through a model or picture/diagram.
-By making abstract ideas more concrete, students' understanding and learning will improve. - 3.
-TLMs allow students to practise and apply new skills: TLMs that require students to 'do' something (eg., playing a game, making something, interacting with the environment) requires students to take new knowledge/skills and apply it/them.
+- TLMs clarify abstract ideas: Teachers can clarify abstract or conceptual subject matter more easily through a model or picture/diagram.
+By making abstract ideas more concrete, pupils' understanding and learning will improve. - 3.
+TLMs allow pupils to practise and apply new skills: TLMs that require pupils to 'do' something (eg., playing a game, making something, interacting with the environment) requires pupils to take new knowledge/skills and apply it/them.
 The process of 'doing' (as opposed to simply memorising facts) makes learning interesting and meaningful. - 4.
-TLMs help students remember more: Every individual has the tendency to forget, but the proper use of TLMs helps students to retain content by allowing them to relate new ideas to their environment or through a memorable experience of 'doing'. - 5.
-TLMs make tutors' work easier: By using TLMs, Tutors do not have to stand and lecture for two hours.
-Instead, TLMs allow students to do interactive and independent learning.
-They supplement and reinforce content that Tutors provide, and they encourage a healthy classroom environment.
+TLMs help pupils remember more: Every individual has the tendency to forget, but the proper use of TLMs helps pupils to retain content by allowing them to relate new ideas to their environment or through a memorable experience of 'doing'. - 5.
+TLMs make teachers' work easier: By using TLMs, teachers do not have to stand at the board and talk for a long time.
+Instead, TLMs allow pupils to do interactive and independent learning.
+They supplement and reinforce content that teachers provide, and they encourage a healthy classroom environment.